-- carry out monitoring and Area inspection activities, which may involve the collection of a small number of samples or data for analysis or review; - Erect, install, deploy or maintain structures or scientific equipment; - Carry out protective measures.
+- carry out monitoring and Area inspection activities, which may involve the collection of a small number of samples or data for analysis or review; - install, deploy or maintain markers, structures or scientific equipment; - · carry out protective measures; - carry out research or management in a manner that avoids interference with long-term research and monitoring activities.
+Persons planning new projects within the Area should consult with established programs working within the Area, such as those of the United States, before initiating the work.